This post may contain affiliate links. Please read my disclosure policy.

 - In a food processor or blender add the chile powder and carefully pour in 1 1/2 cups boiling water.
 Cover with lid to steep while you get the other ingredients together.

-- Add the vinegar, chopped tomatoes, garlic, brown sugar, oregano, salt, cumin, cinnamon, pepper and allspice to the food processor or blender and process to a smooth purée, about the consistency of BBQ sauce or catchup.
+- Add the vinegar, tomatoes, garlic, brown sugar, oregano, salt, cumin, cinnamon, pepper and allspice to a food processor or blender and process to a smooth purée, about the consistency of BBQ sauce or catchup.
 If needed, thin with water.

 - Heat oil in a skillet or Dutch oven over medium high heat.
 Carefully pour in the chili vegetable purée and bring to a boil, reduce to simmer and cook for 20 minutes uncovered.

 - Makes about 2 1/2 to 3 cups adobo sauce.
-Use in any Mexican dish you prefer or add chipotle chiles (See below) and keep in an airtight container and refrigerate.
+Use in any TexMex or Mexican dish you prefer or add chipotle chiles (See below) and keep in an airtight container and refrigerate.

-If Adding Freshly Smoked Chipotle Peppers (not dried yet)
+If Using Freshly Smoked Chipotle Peppers (not dried yet):

-- Add freshly smoked peppers directly to the adobo sauce.
-Simmer for another 10 minutes.
+- Add freshly smoked peppers directly to the Adobo Sauce AFTER Step 3.
+Simmer in Adobo Sauce for another 10 minutes.
 Let cool completely and store in an airtight container in the refrigerator.

 - If available use Mexican piloncillo.
 The sugar is found at most Mexican markets or in the Mexican aside of most markets and is formed into a cone shape.
 Break off and use 2 tablespoons.